plastikcam.com Lomo LC-A and LC-A+

-The Lomo LC-A is a very small 35mm film camera with automatic exposure.
-It was released in 1984.
+The Lomo LC-A (Lomo Compact Automat) is a very small 35mm film camera with automatic exposure.
+It was released in 1984 by Leningradskoye Optiko-Mekhanicheskoye Obyedinenie (LOMO).
 In 1994 production ended.
-It was resumed in 1995 for the Lomography company and produced in Russia until 2005.
+It was resumed in 1995 for the Lomography company after they reached an exclusuve deal with the deputy mayor of St Petersburg, the future Russian Prime Minister and President, Vladimir Putin, to receive a tax break in order to keep the LOMO factory in the city open (source: Wikipedia).
+The camera was produced in Russia until 2005.
 In 2006 production was resumed in China as LC-A+.
 The original of this camera was the Cosina CX-2, from which Lomo copied its LC-A widely.
 The CX-2 has a better lens and a self-timer.
 It is very easy to handle: You just slide dustcover open and it's ready.
 Its main features are:

 32mm F2.8 Minitar-1 lens, 3 elements, zone focus, indicator in viewer window for early models, min. focus 0,80m